tayweid/tayweid.github.io/ECON_0150/Final_Project/ECON_0150_Final_Project.md

 #### Learning Objectives

-- Apply data analysis techniques using Python
-- Demonstrate proficiency in exploratory data analysis and visualization
+- Parts 1 - 2: Demonstrate proficiency in exploratory data analysis and visualization
-- Utilize statistical methods to draw meaningful conclusions
+- Parts 3 - 5: Use statistical methods to draw meaningful conclusions
-- Effectively communicate findings to a technical audience
+- Part 6: Effectively communicate findings to a intermediate-technical audience

 #### Dataset Selection